Brain Tumor and Brain Cancer Child

 Options include:

-- Craniotomy —some or all of the tumor is removed through a small hole in the skull
+• Craniotomy—some or all of the tumor is removed during surgery

 Radiation Therapy